Greetings From Rashaunda Henderson, General Chair of Radio & Wireless Week 2017

 To support and encourage students pursuing a career in a wireless area, each conference will have a student paper competition with awards that will be presented at the Tuesday banquet.
 On Monday afternoon, all student paper competition finalists will present their work in the poster session.
 I encourage you to check out what the next generation of wireless engineers are working on.

-In conclusion, I invite you to join us for four days of great technical presentations, discussions, networking, and some fun in warm Phoenix, Arizona, 15-18 January 2017.
+In conclusion, I invite you to join us for four days of great technical presentations, discussions, networking, and some fun in warm Anaheim, Southern California, 14-17 January 2018.